TheAliLab/My-Projects/README.md

 5- Ai Project: solving the cross-river puzzle using breadth-first-search approach

-6- Graduation project : Classyfing twitter users by machine learing approach while using java to pre-process raw data and then using weka to build the model and choose the most effective features. (source code will be uploaded soon)
+6- Graduation project : Classyfing twitter users by machine learing approach while using java to pre-process raw data and then using weka to build the model and choose the most effective features. (source code will be uploaded soon).